-Our 2019 Parade Line-Up on 9 Nov was even bigger & more fun for all!
-Here are this year's inspiring stories of service and sacrifice.
+Here was our 2023 Parade Line-Up!
+Check out their inspiring stories of service and sacrifice.
 Join us and help us grow even stronger and more fun each year.

 Entry Name and Description

 Hawaii Island Veterans Day Parade 4 Nov 2023